 S.African judge in Zuma graft trial recuses himself

-Johannesburg (AFP) – A South African judge presiding over Jacob Zuma's arms corruption trial recused himself on Monday in the latest twist in the years-long case.
+Johannesburg (AFP) – A South African judge presiding over Jacob Zuma's arms corruption trial recused himself on Monday, in a move likely to add further delay in an affair already dating back more than two decades.

+Judge Piet Koen, who has presided over the case for several years, announced he would step aside following a decision to dismiss Zuma's bid to force out the prosecutor, Billy Downer.

 In December the Constitutional Court backed Koen's decision, concluding that Zuma's application to remove Downer had no reasonable prospects of success.